How Maple Syrup is Made

 A system of tubes connected to the taps on the maple trees (Acer saccharum) connects to a main pipeline which leads to the pump-house in the forest.

-Harvested in the maple forests of eastern Canada, our syrup is made much the same way as it has been for centuries.
-First collected and used by the indigenous peoples of North America.
-The practice was adopted by European settlers, who gradually refined production methods.
+Harvested in the maple forests of Eastern Canada, our syrup is made much the same way as it has been for centuries.
+First collected and used by the indigenous people of North America.
+The practice was adopted by European settlers who gradually refined production methods.
 Our maple syrup is pure, organic, and eco-friendly, using the best sustainable practices.

 40 litres of sap are required for the production of 1 litre of maple syrup.

 Mr. Vermont fueling the fire in the evaporation process